 Sony Mobile (previously known as Sony Ericsson Mobile) is a subsidiary of the electronics giant Sony Corporation.
 The company's Xperia range that started off with Windows Mobile OS has moved to Android and is a significant part of the smartphone market today.
 The company markets some of its phones as waterproof and dustproof.
-Sony's latest mobile launch is the Xperia X Compact.
-The smartphone was launched in September 2016.
-The phone comes with a 4.60-inch touchscreen display with a resolution of 720 pixels by 1280 pixels.
+Sony's latest mobile launch is the Xperia XA1 Plus.
+The smartphone was launched in August 2017.
+The phone comes with a 5.50-inch touchscreen display with a resolution of 1080 pixels by 1920 pixels.

-The Sony Xperia X Compact is powered by hexa-core Qualcomm Snapdragon 650 processor and it comes with 3GB of RAM.
+The Sony Xperia XA1 Plus is powered by 1.6GHz octa-core Mediatek Helio P20 processor and it comes with 4GB of RAM.
 The phone packs 32GB of internal storage that can be expanded up to 256GB via a microSD card.
-As far as the cameras are concerned, the Sony Xperia X Compact packs a 23-megapixel primary camera on the rear and a 5-megapixel front shooter for selfies.
+As far as the cameras are concerned, the Sony Xperia XA1 Plus packs a 23-megapixel primary camera on the rear and a 8-megapixel front shooter for selfies.

-The Sony Xperia X Compact is a single SIM (GSM) smartphone that accepts a Nano-SIM.
-Connectivity options include Wi-Fi, GPS, Bluetooth, NFC, FM, 3G and 4G (with support for Band 40 used by some LTE networks in India).
-Sensors on the phone include Compass Magnetometer, Proximity sensor, Accelerometer, Ambient light sensor and Gyroscope.
+The Sony Xperia XA1 Plus is a dual SIM (GSM and GSM) smartphone that accepts Nano-SIM and Nano-SIM.
+Connectivity options include Wi-Fi, GPS, Bluetooth, Headphones, 3G and 4G.
+Sensors on the phone include Proximity sensor, Accelerometer and Ambient light sensor.